thenovelnomad/transit-api/README.md

 ```

 ### Run tests
-Note: Tests are cursor to show ability to run.
+Note: Tests are basic to show ability to run.
 Run the worker test a few times to generate data for the api.

 ```
 npm run test-worker